Header Image for Windlesham Parish Council

 Parish Identity and Community Cohesion

-Fosters collective identity and shared goals across all three communities.
+Fosters collective identity and shared goals across all three communities, although some may feel it understates unique village character.

 Reduced civic identity and fewer opportunities for local engagement without formal representation.